rubenmantecon/tricount/README.md

 # tricount
-A Tricount web clone written in PHP, SQL, and a bit of Bootstrap.
+A Tricount web clone written in PHP, SQL, JS and a bit of Bootstrap.

 # Requirements
 LAMP stack or derivatives